 REASONS NOT TO SMOKE

-s a mother I have the responsibility to my children to ensure that I am as healthy as possible
+As a mother I have the responsibility to my children to ensure that I am as healthy as possible - Money

 While the hole my body is a temple thing is a bit excessive there are some valid points.